govind104/causal-airl/README.md

 This repository contains all code, experiments, and visualisations for the MSc dissertation titled:

-**"Causal Inverse Reinforcement Learning for Robust Reward Recovery under Confounding"**
+**"Causal Inverse Reinforcement Learning for Robust Reward Recovery"**

 ## 🧠 Overview